 This may seem like great news for those of us who have the future and well-being of the planet at heart, but actually, many environmentalists are worried that the preoccupation with alternative lighting and energy is actually distracting attention away from energy efficiency and conservation, which to their minds is the REAL solution to our energy and environmental crises.
-Instead of increasing supply, so this school of thought holds, we should be reducing our overall demand for energy.
-We can do this by retooling our appliances to require less power, or replacing energy hungry devices with ones that are less energy intensive and have higher efficiency ratings (for example, phasing out incandescent lights in favor of LEDs – the latter emit the same amount of light as the former, but consume far less energy).
+Instead of increasing supply, as this school of thought holds, we should be reducing our overall demand for energy.
+We can do this by retooling our appliances to require less power or replacing energy-hungry devices with ones that are less energy-intensive and have higher efficiency ratings (for example, phasing out incandescent lights in favor of LEDs – the latter emit the same amount of light as the former, but consume far less energy).
 We can also turn devices off when not in us.
-Insulate and weatherstrip our windows, walls, attics and doors so that they better retain warmth, reducing the need to have heaters running constantly.
+Insulate and weatherstrip our windows, walls, attics, and doors to better retain warmth, reducing the need to have heaters running constantly.
 Redesign our buildings so that they can better capture the natural warmth of the sun (again reducing the need for heating), and the like.
-In addition, we can go the ‘conservation’ route, simply training ourselves to ‘go without’, thus putting on an extra layer of clothing when it is cold instead of running the heater, drinking a glass of iced water instead of turning on the air conditioner on hot summer days, or reading a book for entertainment instead of watching energy guzzling television.
-These are all extremely simple measures that can drastically reduce our energy usage.
+In addition, we can go the ‘conservation’ route, simply training ourselves to ‘go without’, thus putting on an extra layer of clothing when it is cold instead of running the heater, drinking a glass of iced water instead of turning on the air conditioner on hot summer days, or reading a book for entertainment instead of watching energy-guzzling television.
+These are all straightforward measures that can drastically reduce our energy usage.

 But then what does this have to do with our thesis outlined at the beginning of this post?
-Well, the point is that the arguments of the energy efficiency advocates prove – unknowingly, and despite their intention – that solar powered lighting, like solar walkway lights for example, and energy efficiency are actually partners in crime!
-It is not a matter of choosing energy efficiency instead of solar powered lighting: as we have just seen, energy efficiency measures make solar power more viable, and solar power in turn gives energy efficiency its meaning.
-After all, fossil fuels are a finite energy resource, and will have to replaced at some point.
-All the energy efficiency measures in the world won’t make a jot of difference, if we aren’t able to develop alternative energy source – like solar powered lighting.
+Well, the point is that the arguments of the energy efficiency advocates prove – unknowingly, and despite their intention – that solar-powered lighting, like solar walkway lights for example, and energy efficiency are actually partners in crime!
+It is not a matter of choosing energy efficiency instead of solar-powered lighting: as we have just seen, energy efficiency measures make solar power more viable, and solar power in turn gives energy efficiency its meaning.
+After all, fossil fuels are a finite energy resource and will have to be replaced.
+All the energy efficiency measures in the world won’t make a lot of difference if we aren’t able to develop alternative energy sources – like solar-powered lighting.
 The two don’t actually stand in conflict with one another; in fact, they go together hand in hand.